siglens/siglens-docs/docs/spl-docs/rex-command.md

 ## Description

-Use this command to either extract fields using regular expression named groups, or replace or substitute characters in a field using sed expressions.
+Use this command to either extract fields using regular expression named groups, or replace characters in a field using sed expressions.

 The rex command matches the value of the specified field against the unanchored regular expression and extracts the named groups into fields of the corresponding names.